charmbracelet/bubbletea/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 **Source Code**
-Please include source code if needed to reproduce the behaviour.
+Please include source code if needed to reproduce the behavior.

 **Expected behavior**
 A clear and concise description of what you expected to happen.